zlatkomarjanovic/Dev-Connector/README.md

 NOTE :
-There might be some issues when it comes to testing
+There might be some issues when it comes to testing due to backend.
+If you have any issues while testing contact me at : zlajaa2000@gmail.com.